baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-python-runtime.md

     codedir: 'var/db/openedge/function-sayhi'
 ```

-As above, after receiving the message publish to the topic `py`, the Local Hub will call the `get.py` script to handle, and then publish the result to the topic `py/hi`.
-Here, we subscribe the topic `py/hi` via MQTTBOX and publish the message `{"action": "A"}` to the Local Hub by the topic `py`, and observe the received message of the topic `py/hi`, as normal, the headers information of [https://openedge.tech](https://openedge.tech) can be obtained normally.
+As above, after receiving the message publish to the topic `py`, the `localhub` service will call the `get.py` script to handle, and then publish the result to the topic `py/hi`.
+Here, we subscribe the topic `py/hi` via MQTTBOX and publish the message `{"action": "A"}` to the `localhub` service by the topic `py`, and observe the received message of the topic `py/hi`, as normal, the headers information of [https://openedge.tech](https://openedge.tech) can be obtained normally.

 ![Get the header information of https://openedge.tech](../../images/customize/write-python-script-third-lib-requests.png)